-Research every VA company and freelancer that piques your interest.
+Look up every VA company and freelancer that piques your interest.
 Check out their online presence: for example, if you’re seeking design, marketing, or writing services, look for a clean website with dynamite marketing materials and a well-written blog.
 Seek transparency – a company that offers a free consultation and publishes its contact info.
 Check their recommendations and testimonials, which should be featured prominently on the company’s pricing or clients page.
 Do your due diligence.

-Refine your favorites down to the choices that seem to be the best fit.
+Narrow down your favorites down to the choices that seem to be the best fit.
 Keep in mind that hiring a VA through a respected company reduces your risk: all company VAs have been tested and vetted, and the company’s reputation is on the line with every match they make.
 They have a vested interest in matching you with the most qualified, business-grade VA for your needs.
 At a bare minimum, work only with a VA company that offers a 100% satisfaction guarantee.

-Contact the short-list candidates and set up an interview.
+Reach out to the short-list candidates and set up an interview.
 Send along your help-wanted ad from Step 2.
 During your phone interview, ask questions – including open-ended questions.
 Build rapport.
 If you’re working with a VA company, make sure you also have a chance to speak with the individual VA you would work with one-on-one.
 Search for someone with whom you really click.

-Recruit – or choose – the best candidate.
+Choose the best candidate.
 This will be the VA who meets your required skill set, has the necessary availability, and can work within your budget.

 Step 4: Hire